Taxation in Italy

 Taxation in Italy is levied by the central and regional governments and is collected by the Italian Agency of Revenue (Agenzia delle Entrate).
-Total tax revenue in 2018 was 42.4% of GDP.
+Total tax revenue in 2024 was 42.8% of GDP.
 The main earnings are income tax, social security, corporate tax and value added tax.
 All of these are collected at national level, but some differ across regions.
 Personal income taxation in Italy is progressive.

 Income tax

 Employment income is subject to a progressive income tax, IRPEF (Imposta sul reddito delle persone fisiche) applying to all workers.
 The government sets the tax rate according to income, but the regions can add an additional 0.7 percent to 3.33 percent.
 In addition to the regional income tax, a municipal income tax can be levied which ranges from 0.1 percent to 0.9 percent.
 Municipalities can also establish progressive tax rates applicable to the national income bracket.

-In 2022, the personal income tax rates were as follows: